coinbump/PhaseJumpPro/CodeStyle.md

 ## Interfaces and Some Prefix

-The prefix `some` has been used to designate a purely virtual interface class.
+The prefix `Some` has been used to designate a purely virtual interface class.

 Interface classes should not store data or state, and should not have implementations for core functionality unless the implementation is trivial.